qorix-group/score/docs/features/communication/abi_compatible_data_types/index.rst

 Alternative Approach
 ^^^^^^^^^^^^^^^^^^^^

-Instead of inserting inline type descriptions into each instance of an ABI compatible type, the full type description can be made available to a consumer only once, either proactively or on request.
+Instead of inserting inline type descriptions into each instance of an ABI compatible type, the full type structure metadata can be made available to a consumer only once, either proactively or on request.
 The consumer decides if it uses or ignores this metadata.

-This type description can be used to dynamically translate between the compact, non-reflective ABI compatible data structures on one side, and a reflective, inline-describing format on the other side.
+This description of the type structure can be used to dynamically translate between the compact, non-reflective ABI compatible data structures on one side, and a reflective, inline-describing format on the other side.
 Although this incurs a copy and some minor processing, the overhead should be negligible compared to other computational tasks involving the payload.

 One method to efficiently translate a payload consisting of ABI compatible types to an inline-described reflective format is to convert the hierarchical type description to a flat list of *instructions* which can be executed by an interpreter.